The Link Between Dehydration and Erectile Dysfunction: Can It Cause ED?

 Decreased Sexual Desire

 When a person is dehydrated, their energy levels and mood usually falls.
-Fatigue and mood changes caused by dehydration can decrease the desire for sexual activities.
+Fatigue and mood changes can decrease the desire for sexual activities.
 One study found that mild dehydration in men can cause tension, fatigue and anxiety.
 [3]

-Recognising the signs of dehydration is crucial to prevent its effect on general health and erectile function.
-Common signs of dehydration include [4]:
+Recognising the signs of dehydration is crucial to prevent any negative affects on general health and erectile performance.
+Common indicators of dehydration include [4]:

 - Feeling very thirsty